London Vaccination Clinic Spaces

 - Property – an inactivated vaccine given by injection to the arm’s deltoid muscle

-- Course – Complete 1 week before travel.
-Two doses 28 days apart on day 1 and 28, although it can be given earlier or later in special circumstances
+- Course – Ideally complete 1 week before travel.
+Two doses 28 days apart on day 1 and 28, although it can be given at day 0 and 7 in special circumstances

 - Side effects – A mild local reaction which can include pain, redness, inflammation, flu like symptoms plus stomach and bowel issues.
 Rarely, migraine or vertigo